k8snetworkplumbingwg/sriov-cni/README.md

 **Note** [DHCP](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/dhcp) IPAM plugin can not be used for VF bound to a dpdk driver (uio/vfio).

+**Note** When VLAN is not specified in the Network-Attachment-Definition, or when it is given a value of 0, VFs connected to this network will have no vlan tag.

 ### Advanced Configuration

 SR-IOV CNI allows the setting of other SR-IOV options such as link-state and quality of service parameters.
 To learn more about how these parameters are set consult the [SR-IOV CNI configuration reference guide](docs/configuration-reference.md)